Abducted in Plain Sight

 Abducted in Plain Sight, also known as Forever B, is a 2017 true crime documentary film directed by Skye Borgman.
-The documentary covers the kidnappings of Jan Broberg, an Idaho child who was abducted by her neighbor Bob Lazar in the 1970s on two occasions.
-The former rocket scientist abducted and raped the little girl.
+The documentary covers the kidnappings of Jan Broberg, an Idaho child who was abducted by her neighbor Robert Berchtold in the 1970s on two occasions.
+It contains interview footage with Broberg.
+It was produced by Top Knot Films and released by Netflix in 2019.

 The story was first told in Stolen Innocence: The Jan Broberg Story, a memoir published by her and her mother in 2003.
-It contains interview footage with Broberg Felt.
-It was produced by Top Knot Films and released by Netflix in 2019.

 Reception

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 75%, based on 24 reviews, with an average rating of 6.9/10.